 Polycarbonate Vs High Index Lenses: Which One Triumphs For Clarity?

-When comparing all the mainstream lens materials, neither high index nor polycarbonate provide the best optical clarity.
+Comparing all the mainstream lens materials, neither high index nor polycarbonate provide the best optical clarity.
 Materials like crown glass, Trivex, and CR-39 steal the show.
 Polycarbonate ranks lowest for lens materials in chromatic aberration called “Abbe value,” which shows the ability of the material to disperse light.

 High index lenses rank slightly higher than polycarbonate.